 Answer: Some forms of cheating are painstakingly obvious, others can be rather subtle, and then the rest are simply myths.

-- Maphackers are much harder to catch red-handed because you cannot clearly see its effects on screen.
-Fortunately, XCC GameSpy (for Red Alert 2 only) was developed with this in mind to record the actions of both players ingame for review retrospectively.
-More on this later.
+§ Maphackers are much harder to catch red-handed because you cannot clearly see its effects on screen.
+Fortunately, XCC GameSpy (for Red Alert 2 only) was developed with this in mind to record the actions of both players in game for review retrospectively.
+Also the Automatic Screenshot Taker can be used to prove a Maphack.

-- Infinite money hacks and fast-build cheats do not work online, though there are some who will insist on the contrary purely in jest!
+§ Infinite money hacks and fast-build cheats do not work online, though there are some who will insist on the contrary purely in jest!"Okay, in that case, I have definitely encountered someone using a cheat during one of my games.
+Can we have them reprimanded?"

 Answer: YES, but you can only report offenses that you have witnessed in ranked games and you must provide FULL proof.

 For any game that you intend to report, you must upload a valid screenshot.
-For a screenshot to be valid, it must contain either the /r/dpl response line (described below) or the offending player's name, along with the cheat visibly in action if possible.
+For a screenshot to be valid, it must contain either the /r/dpl response line (described below) or the offending player's name, or have been taken through the automatic screenshot taker.
+Having the cheat visibly in action also highly beneficial.

 Your next port of call is to find your game's stats on the ladder.